Nordic Bridges: A celebration across Canada in 2022

 A year-long celebration, Nordic Bridges connects the Nordic Region – Denmark, Finland, Iceland, Norway, Sweden, the Faroe Islands, Greenland and Åland – and Canada.

 For more information about Nordic Bridges visit NordicBridges.ca or follow @NordicBridges & #NordicBridges on all platforms.

 Icelandair is a proud partner of Nordic Bridges.
-We have frequent flights to Toronto from more than 25 European destinations via our hub in Iceland.
-From Toronto and other Canadian gateways (including Montreal and Vancouver), we offer regular flights to Iceland, Greenland and Europe – see our full list of destinations.
+We have frequent flights to Toronto from more than 25 European and UK destinations via our hub in Iceland.
+From Toronto and other Canadian gateways (including Vancouver), we offer regular flights to Iceland, Greenland and Europe – see our full list of destinations.

 Looking to explore the best of the Nordic region’s contemporary arts and culture?
 January 2022 marks the start of Nordic Bridges, a year-long cultural venture initiated by the Nordic ministers for culture and led by Harbourfront Centre in Toronto – one of Canada’s leading arts and culture institutions – to engage artists and cultural stakeholders from all the Nordic countries, and connect with audiences across Canada and beyond.

 After recent initiatives at Southbank Centre in London, England, and at the Kennedy Center in Washington, D.C., Harbourfront Centre in Toronto, Canada was awarded the opportunity to create Nordic Bridges 2022, a year-long, national initiative involving over 18 Canadian programming partners (from theater and dance companies, to literary and music festivals), and hundreds of artists from across Canada, and the entire Nordic Region.